 Mpumelelo Grootboom, controversial and liberal playwright was born in Meadowlands, Soweto in 1975, were he was raised by his grandparents.
-He was a year old when the student riots broke outon 16 June 1976.
-Grootboom was a pupil at MorutaThutho Primary School, Meadowlands, from grade one to seven.
+He was a year old when the student riots broke out on 16 June 1976.
+Grootboom was a pupil at MorutaThutho Primary School, Meadowlands, from grade one to grade seven.
 His Grandmother was the Principal and had a set path for Grootboom’s future.

-His grandparents decided to relocate to Garankuwa, North of Pretoria to livewith his aunt.
-Grootboom attendedat Odi High School in Hebron, North, of Pretoria where he completed grade twelve.
-While attending at Odi High School, he developed an extreme interest in Shakespeare’s English literature and Drama, particularly King Lear, which became his most favorite play.
+His grandparents decided to relocate to Garankuwa, North of Pretoria to live with his aunt.
+Grootboom attended at Odi High School in Hebron, North of Pretoria where he completed grade twelve.
+While attending at Odi High School, he developed an extreme interest in Shakespeare’s English literature and Drama, particularly King Lear, which became his favorite play.
 Grootboom was not involved in any school plays.
-He enjoyed reading and critically analyzing Shakespeare’s style of writing.
+But he enjoyed reading and critically analyzing Shakespeare’s style of writing.

 His hunger and passion for writing increased significantly.
 He entered a script writing competition hosted by Mnet television.
 It is during this time that he met Barney Simon, a director at Mnet.
 Simon did not like Grootboom’s script but saw potential in his writing ability.
 He advised Grootboom to watch certain films to gain insight into writing plays.
 Unfortunately for Grootboom, Simon passed on before Grootboom was to re-enter the competition.